 DNS zone transfer uses TCP port 53.
 We can filter TCP and port 53 in tcpdump command to capture all these packets.
 In the following example, we use eth0 as the network interface.
 Please change it to adapt to your environment.

 # tcpdump -i eth0 tcp port 53

-We can write these packets to a file with this tcpdump command.
+We can also write these packets to a file using the following command.